LeavesSG/rusty-types/README.md

 ### Sort

-Currently only `Selection`, `Insertion`, `Merge` and `Quick` were inplemented.
+Currently only `Selection`, `Insertion`, `Merge` and `Quick` were implemented.
 Other fundamental sorting methods are either not suitable for type system, or tricky for me to implement.

-Each methods provides ability to sort tuple with 300~1000 unsigned integers.
+Each method provides ability to sort tuple with 300~1000 unsigned integers.
 And this capability might slightly affected after supporting signed integers and floats in the future.

 ## Struggling